Travelling from the Hook of Holland to Istanbul

 Before Harriet became ill, we went to a talk on polar explorers at the Frontline Club and laughed afterwards about the way the panellists kept referring patronisingly to 'lady adventurers'.
 Afterwards, we exchanged pictures of Gertrude Bell, Freya Stark and other inspirational women.
 Later, when I read Robert Macfarlane’s beautiful essay, The Gifts of Reading – which is about friendship, gifting books (Patrick Leigh Fermor’s A Time of Gifts particularly) and the cathartic power of walking – a plan crystallised in my mind to go on an adventure Harriet would have loved.

 On Monday 1 May 2017, I embarked on a 600-mile journey across Europe.
 My route followed the first leg of Paddy Leigh Fermor's epic 1933 journey, from the Hook of Holland to Budapest, written up in A Time of Gifts.

 Paddy was 18 and had no deadline; I’m 34, have a history of back problems and only had three weeks to do this first stint.
 However, in that time, I made a literary pilgrimage of my own, on a shoestring of my own, travelling between Rotterdam – Nijmegen, Cologne – Bingen and Vienna – Budapest.
-I walked around 140 miles in that time, crossing five countries: the Netherlands, Germany, Austria, Slovakia and Hungary.
+I walked around 140 miles, crossing five countries: the Netherlands, Germany, Austria, Slovakia and Hungary.
 I plan to walk a little bit of the route each year in her memory, eventually ending in Istanbul.